reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 }
 ```

-The example is a test method designed to execute an HTTP `PUT` request to update a user's information.
+In this example we execute an HTTP `PUT` request to update a user's information.
 The method first prepares the necessary parameters for the update operation, including the user's ID and the updated details (first name, last name, email, and avatar).
 It then invokes the `updateUser()` method of the `userHttpRequestHelper` object, passing these parameters.
 The method captures the response from the server, indicating the success or failure of the update operation, and asserts that the response body is not empty to verify the update's success.

-### Executing HTTP `PATCH` Request to Partially Update an Existing Record
+### Executing a HTTP `PATCH` Request to Partially Update an Existing Record
 We use HTTP `PATCH` to update an existing user in a partial way.
 We need to provide details needed to update the user.

 Logic to update an existence user partially: